mumble-voip/mumble/docs/dev/build-instructions/cmake_options.md

-# cmake options
+# CMake options

-Using cmake the build can be customized in a number of ways.
+Using CMake the build can be customized in a number of ways.
 The most prominent examples for this is the usage of different options (flags).
-These can be set by using `-D<optionName>=<value>` where `<optionName>` is the name of the respective option as listed below and `<value>` is either `ON` or `OFF` depeneding on whether the option shall be activated or inactivated.
+These can be set by using `-D<optionName>=<value>` where `<optionName>` is the name of the respective option as listed below and `<value>` is either `ON` or `OFF` depending on whether the option shall be activated or inactivated.

 An example would be `cmake -Dtests=ON ..`.